vta/tax-measures-website/README.md

 Open http://localhost:3000 in your browser

-## Building locally
+## Building a staticly compiled version for production

-Builds the app for production:
+Rollow the setup inistructions above, and then run:

     yarn build

 ## Running in production

-Runs the built app in production mode
+Runs the built app in production mode:

     yarn start